 Just like every other ambulance service, it is faster and has relevant medical equipment to keep patients in good health pending their arrival to their destination.
 Besides, there is a provision of trained and experienced medical personnel aboard the ambulance.
 Their job is to offer medical help if the patient is in immediate health danger before they arrive at the designated medical facility.
 Medical equipment like motorized wheelchairs and oxygen are also available.
 They would come in handy in the event of an emergency.

-Outside of medical aspects, there are also other benefits of this kind of medical transport.
-The first point to note is that the comfort of the transported individuals is optimum.
-Hence, the ambulance comes equipped with state-of-the-art facilities to enhance comfort.
+Outside of medical aspects, there are other benefits for this kind of medical transport.
+The first point to note is the comfort of the transported individual.
+The vehicle comes equipped with state-of-the-art facilities to create optimum comfort.
 For instance, patients are sure of getting excellent treatment, including a tri belt safety system, full-size luxury coaches, and twin-sized beds.
 Also, the ambulance has enough room for a couple of family members to accompany the patient.

 It is important to note that this type of medical transportation is also called “Non-Emergency Medical Transport.”
 It is called this because the patients on board do not require any form of emergency medical treatment.
 The services come in two types, which are the Ground and Air Ambulance.
 The variation aims to enhance mode of operations in a manner that fit into the patients budget.